-Your vehicle has a Brake-Transaxle Shift Interlock (BTSI).
+Your vehicle has an automatic transaxle shift lock control system.
 You have to fully apply your regular brake before you can shift from PARK (P) when the ignition is in RUN.
 See "Automatic Transaxle" in the Index.

 If you cannot shift out of PARK (P), ease pressure on the shift lever -- push the shift lever all the way into PARK (P) as you maintain brake application.
 Then move the shift lever into the gear you want.